anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 Although adoption layers such as 6LoWPAN {{-6lowpan}} or SCHC {{-schc}} offer fragmentation to comply with small MTUs, fragmentation should be avoided in constrained networks.
-Fragmentation combined with high packet loss multiplies the loss.
+Fragmentation combined with high packet loss multiplies the likelihood of loss.
-As such, a compression format for DNS messages is needed.
+Hence, a compression format that reduces fragmentation of DNS messages is beneficial.

-This document specifies a compressed data format for DNS messages.
-DNS messages are encoded in Concise Binary Object Representation (CBOR) {{-cbor}} and, additionally, unnecessary or redundant information is removed.
+This document specifies a compressed data format for DNS messages using Concise Binary Object Representation (CBOR) {{-cbor}} encoding.
+Additionally,  unnecessary or redundant information are stripped off DNS messages.
 To use the outcome of this specification in DoH and DoC, this document also specifies a Media Type header for DoH and a Content-Format option for DoC.

 # Terminology